Essential Guide To The Madrid Taxi Service

 A Madrid taxi can hold luggage in the boot and they also have roof rack facilities.
 This means that each taxi can comfortably carry 4 people each with a suitcase, if they use a roof rack.
 If not, they’ll take 4 people, 2 medium sized cases and hand baggage.
 The standard sized taxi will take 4 passengers.
 If you require a larger taxi there are some out and about, but if you know in advance I advise you to phone and book.
 Your hotel will also provide the service of booking a taxi for you.

-Madrid taxis are a great way to get around, and they save you the hassle of getting lost!
+Madrid taxis are a convenient way to get around, and they save you the trouble and stress of getting lost in a unknown busy city.
 Be sure to always check that the driver has started the metre, and that it is set to the right rate.
 The driver must be able to justify all additional supplements.

 This page has information about taxi prices, details of where to find a taxi and contact telephone numbers.
 It’s also a useful guide to help you with calculating tariffs.
 You can also check before you arrive in Madrid, how much luggage you can fit into a regular taxi.
 The pricing system may seem complicated, but this page helps to break it down.
 You can also pick up a leaflet about taxi tarrifs at the airport.